Website Type Depends on Skill, Need, Budget

 - You or someone in your company knows how to write web-search-friendly content.

-These are created (from scratch) by a digital marketing company or agency.
+These are created with lots of customization by a digital marketing company or agency.
 They reflect your unique business brand and serve as the Mother Ship of your company’s marketing program.

 You should consider an enterprise site if: